Siyum HaShas: 13th Siyum HaShas

 For the 13th Siyum HaShas, whose study cycle concluded on the 7th of Tevet 5780 (4 January 2020), celebrations were scheduled to take place in locations in the U.S., Europe, Israel, and other countries, in January and February 2020.
-The main event in the United States, staged by Agudath Israel of America, took place on 1 January at MetLife Stadium, which has capacity for 92,000 seats, with a second location at Barclays Center in Brooklyn, NY.
+The main event in the United States, staged by Agudath Israel of America, took place on 1 January at MetLife Stadium, which has capacity for 92,000 seats, with a second location at Barclays Center in Brooklyn, New York.
 Concerned about holding an outdoor event during the New Jersey winter, planners had proposed holding the main siyum in five different indoor venues in New York, New Jersey, and Philadelphia simultaneously with live streaming hook-ups between them.
 But the Moetzes Gedolei HaTorah of Agudath Israel of America opted to hold the siyum in one place based on the principle of b'rov am hadrat melech, that God's honor is increased when a large number of Jews gather in the same place.

 Early Siyum HaShas celebrations also took place in December 2019 in Melbourne and Vienna.

 In Israel, the Hadran organization organized a Siyum HaShas celebration focusing on women's learning and teaching of Talmud in general and the Daf Yomi in particular.

 Dirshu held their own Siyum in the Prudential Center in Newark, New Jersey on 9 February 2020.

+The Siyum in the UK took place on 9 January at Wembley Arena, with an attendance of approximately 7,000.

+14th Siyum HaShas

+The main 14th Siyum HaShas, organized by Agudath Israel of America, will take place on June 6, 2027, in MetLife Stadium.